JASory/factor/README.md

   6. Supports other related unary number theoretic functions like primality testing, euler totient, least group exponent, counting divisors, and others

-  7. Supports filtering out primes from input via the --prime-filter  option.
+  7. Supports evaluating binary number theoretic function to a constant.
+Multiplicative orders, GCD,Kronecker symbol, fermat test, and the strong fermat test.

+  8. Supports filtering out primes,coprimes,and fermat pseudoprimes.
+These functions are heavily limited by stdin/out speed.

   Currently faster than the coreutils Rust port, and  begins to outspeed GNU factor for n > 2^50.